Aumnescio/Karelia-agile-dev-blog-2022/blog.md

 - Panu is handling the Product Owner's tasks and will create the introduction for our game.
 - I, Herbert, will oversee the other's work, and help where needed.
 I am at least partially responsible for creating backlog items and tasks in Azure.
-I also keep updating the Wiki, hold the daily scrum and will help with programming the player character, items, and weapons.
+I also keep updating the Wiki, hold the daily scrum, retrospective meetings and the sprint planning sessions, and will help with programming the player character, items, and weapons.
 I will attempt to keep the project organized and help in planning the architecture.

 #### Group guidelines and agreed upon plans